1. Backups Should Be Boring (and That Is the Point)

 Plan restore, not backup.
 Snapshot speed is irrelevant if restore requires hours of data rehydration.
 The architectural advantage of snapshots extends to recovery only if the platform supports instant mount and selective restore.

-Rubrik’s value in this landscape is not eliminating the integration gaps—nobody can—but navigating them intelligently.
+Rubrik’s value in this landscape is not eliminating the integration gaps, nobody can, but navigating them intelligently.
 Where snapshots work, Rubrik exploits them fully.
 Where they do not, Rubrik minimises the penalty through parallel restore, live mounts, and metadata driven recovery.

 The goal remains the same: make restore the product, regardless of how constrained the backup capture had to be.